ratbag98/SquaredleSolver/README.md

 NOTE: abandoning this project and C# in general since MS have deliberately hobbled VScode's C# environment.
 Seems like Embrace Extend Extinguish is still a thing.
 Shame, the language is very pleasant and performs well.

+With that in mind, go and check my [Python version](https://github.com/ratbag98/PySquaredle) instead:

 NOTE: appalling C# code ahead - this was my very first C# program.